What is a Progressive Web App? Complete Guide to PWAs

 Performance Optimization

-• Minimize JavaScript execution time - Keep your app responsive by optimizing JavaScript
+• Minimize JavaScript execution time - Keep your app responsive by optimizing scripts.

-• Use HTTP/2 - Take advantage of faster, more efficient protocol
+• Use HTTP/2 - Take advantage of the faster, more efficient protocol.

 Offline Strategy